VybCoding/OneWonderLake/README.md

 4. Result shown visually (color-coded) + text confirmation
 5. If interested, user fills form in dialog → Rate-limited API submission
 6. Data stored in PostgreSQL with IP-based rate limiting and duplicate detection
+7. Admin logs in via Replit Auth, accesses `/admin` dashboard
-7. Admin can view all submissions via protected dashboard
+8. Admin can view all submissions in real-time with full details

 ## 📋 Design System